 The Fear of Large and Small Nations

 I’m currently seeking publication for my recently completed novel “The Fear of Large and Small Nations”, which I began writing in 2009.
 Inspired by my experiences as a Fulbrighter, the manuscript was honored as a finalist for the 2016 PEN/Bellwether Prize for Socially-Engaged Fiction.
-The manuscript is currently represented by Robert Guinsler at Sterling Lord Literistic.
+The manuscript was formerly represented by Robert Guinsler at Sterling Lord Literistic.

 Synopsis: Dismayed by the political climate in the U.S. during the Bush years, the main character Natalee (a.k.a.
 Na), an idealistic, third generation Armenian American woman, flees to her distant homeland of Armenia in order to “give back” by researching and writing about burgeoning social change for women and LGBT people following the Soviet collapse.
 She soon falls for the much younger Seyran, a bisexual poet and punk rocker who fears his upcoming compulsory duty in the army, known to haze soldiers brutally, sometimes fatally, especially if the soldier is somehow different.
 The narrative travels in time between Yerevan (2006-7) and Queens, NY (2009-11), allowing Na to reflect on her decision to rescue Seyran through marriage as she struggles to leave him when their relationship crumbles after they move to the U.S. Alternating between the first and third person, each chapter is composed of blog posts, journal entries, short stories, and commentary, ranging in voice and tone — from outspoken and comical to intimate and wrenching — as Na endures an abusive relationship.
 Infused with references to current events in both countries, the story is set atop a web of traditional values, government corruption and legacies of genocide and violence.
 This broken love story serves as a metaphor for the complex contradictions that exist between political ideals and personal liberation, in countries large and small, powerful and vulnerable.